 Both nontreponemal and treponemal serologic tests for syphilis Diagnostic tests for syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
-Common manifestations... read more (the Venereal Disease Research Laboratory [VDRL], rapid plasma reagin [RPR], and fluorescent treponemal antibody absorption tests [FTA-ABS]) are positive; thus, differentiation from venereal syphilis is clinical.
+Common... read more (the Venereal Disease Research Laboratory [VDRL], rapid plasma reagin [RPR], and fluorescent treponemal antibody absorption tests [FTA-ABS]) are positive; thus, differentiation from venereal syphilis is clinical.
 Early lesions are often darkfield-positive for spirochetes and are indistinguishable from T. pallidum subspecies pallidum.

 Treatment of Bejel, Pinta, and Yaws